tigusigalpa/jQuery-UI-tabs-Rotate-Pause-on-hover/README.md

 ## What for?

 Since version 1.9 of jQuery UI [has been removed rotate method](http://jqueryui.com/upgrade-guide/1.9/#removed-rotate-method) and suggested for users to use [rotate extension](https://github.com/cmcculloh/jQuery-UI-Tabs-Rotate).
 But most users/developers wants to make pause on hover for their rotating tabs.
-This jQuery UI extension makes possible to pause on hover with some options, look **Usage**.
+This jQuery UI extension makes possible to pause on hover with some options, look at **Usage**.

-### Required ###
+### Required

 - [jQuery 1.6+](http://jquery.com)
 - [jQuery UI (1.9+ version) Tabs](http://jqueryui.com/tabs/)
 - [jQuery UI Tabs Rotate extension](https://github.com/cmcculloh/jQuery-UI-Tabs-Rotate)

-### Usage ###
+### Usage

 ```html
 	<head>